QwertyOfficial/QwertyOfficial/README.md

 - 👋 Hi, I’m @Qwerty
 - 🌱 I’m currently learning how to code
-- 📫 How to reach me epictech29999@gmail.com is my email
+- 📫 How to reach me *REDACTED* is my email
-- 📺 My YouTube is at: https://www.youtube.com/channel/UCXANoL003ezd2CHjuHqmU7Q
+- 📺 My YouTube is at: *REDACTED*